 Lag time between pre-event-sampling and event

-We can see in Fig. 4 A & B, that the longest the pre-event sampling is from the event, the less power and the more false positives we get.
-Sampling done 5 years before the event led to about twice as much false positives as sampling done the year before the event.
+The longer the interval between sampling and a simulated punctual demographic event, the less power we have to detect it, as evidenced by the increase in false positives (Figure 4A, 4B).
+Sampling undertaken 5 years before the punctual event led to about twice as many false positives as sampling undertaken the year immediately before.
 The effect of time on FPR or FNR is similar regardless of the scenarios (Fig. 4 A & B), however FNR variation increased with time for the “easiest” scenario (immigration event, 1 population, low dispersal) whereas FPR variation did not increase for “easiest” or the “hardest” (immigration event, 3 populations, high dispersal) scenarios.
-The difference in performance between Scenario sharply changed between 1 and 2 years, and then it stayed about the same for longer periods between samplings.
+The difference in performance for all?
+Scenarios, regardless of dispersal or timing? sharply changed between 1 and 2 years, and then stayed about the same for longer periods between samplings (Figure?).

 Lag time between event and post-event sampling